-- 1. The applicants are Chad and Elizabeth Hagler (Represented by Westwood, LLC). - 2.
-The property is located at 309 Rocklyn Place, further identified as tax parcel 175-175-09. - 3.
-The subject parcel current zoning classification is R-5 (Single Family Residential). - 4.
-According to Mecklenburg County records, the existing single family home on the subject property was constructed in 1946. - 5.
-Section 9-102 (d)(1) of the City of Charlotte Floodplain Regulations states that "Dryland Access must be provided to new or Substantially Improved Habitable Buildings according to the following criteria: Dryland Access is required if any portion of either the Habitable Building or vehicular access route, connecting the Habitable Building to a public street, is within the Floodplain. - 6.
-Section 9-102(d)(3) of the City of Charlotte Floodplain Regulations states that states "If Dryland Access cannot be obtained, a variance to the requirement for Dryland Access may be granted by the Board of Adjustment." - 7.
-Dryland Access is defined as "a gravel, paved or concrete access route, at least 12' wide, which is above the Community Base Flood Elevation and connects a Habitable Building to a Dry Public Street." - 8.
-Dry Public Street is defined as "a public street at the intersection of a proposed driveway where the surface of the pavement is at an elevation above the Community Base Flood Elevation." - 9.
+- 1. The applicant is Luke King. - 2.
+The property is located at 304 Fieldbrook Place, further identified as tax parcel 175-175-05. - 3.
+The subject parcel's current zoning classification is R-5 (single family residential). - 4.
+According to Mecklenburg County records, the existing single family home on the subject property was constructed in 1952. - 5.
+Section 9-102 (d) 1 and 3 of the City of Charlotte Floodplain Regulations states that "Dryland Access must be provided to new or Substantially Improved Habitable Buildings according to the following criteria: Dryland Access is required if any portion of either the Habitable Building or vehicular access route, connecting the Habitable Building to a public street, is within the Floodplain.
+If Dryland Access cannot be obtained, a variance to the requirement for Dryland Access may be granted by the Board of Adjustment." - 6.
+Dryland Access is defined as gravel, paved or concrete access route, at least 12' wide, which is above the Community Base Flood Elevation and connects a Habitable Building to a Dry Public Street. - 7.
+Dry Public Street is defined as a public street at the intersection of a proposed driveway where the surface of the pavement is at an elevation above the Community Base Flood Elevation. - 8.
+Per the applicant, elevation of the existing public roadway at the subject residential parcel is below the Community Base Flood Elevation. - 9.
 The driveway for the existing home is below the Community Base Flood Elevation. - 10.
 The property does not have "Dryland Access". - 11.
 A dryland access variance is required for the redevelopment of the subject property.
 The redevelopment includes the removal of an existing non-compliant home and construction of a new compliant home. - 12.
+The Flood Protection Elevation (Community Base Flood Elevation + 1') at this location is 609.7'. - 13.
 The existing house is not compliant with City of Charlotte's Floodplain Regulations.
-The finished floor of the existing house is 2.9' below the flood protection elevation.
-(609.7'). - 13.
-The lowest adjacent grade is 4.3' below the FEMA base flood elevation (608.3'). - 14.
-The Flood Protection Elevation (Community Base Flood Elevation + 1') at this location is 609.7'.
+The finished floor of the existing house is 1.1' below the flood protection elevation.
+(609.7') and would be inundated by 0.1' of water during a Community Base Flood.

-- 15. The existing house will be demolished and replaced with a new compliant house on this parcel. - 16.
-A "No-Rise" study depicting the proposed fill on the lot has been submitted by the property owner and approved by Mecklenburg County Storm Water Services. - 17.
+- 14. The lowest adjacent grade is 2.3' below the FEMA base flood elevation (608.3'). - 15.
+The existing house will be demolished and replaced with a new compliant house on this parcel. - 16.
+A "No-Rise" study depicting the proposed fill on the lot has been submitted by the property owner and is pending approval by Mecklenburg County Storm Water Services. - 17.
 The proposed house will be at less risk from flooding than the existing house. - 18.
 FEMA Flood Insurance will be required.